enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 * Would we want flags instead of priority?
 * Should we allow prefixes in-addition to /128 along with labels for those prefixes?
 For example to signal things like which ranges should be sub-delegated for use by Docker, etc?
 * What name should we use for this option?
 OPTION\_RECADDR?
 OPTION\_RECOMMENDED\_ADDRESS?
+* When should we use "client" vs "host"?
+* Do we need more description of use-cases and purpose?